 Along the Silk Route are many ancient trading posts: Bakhara; Kashgar; Tashkent; Kunduz; Samarkand ➚; Turpan; Tehran.
 The fortunes of these great cities ebbed and flowed as different peoples came into ascendency; Central Asia remained an area in flux for many centuries.
 Most chroniclers emphasize the long route to the Mediterranean and yet it was the trade with India which was more significant.
 It was from India that many would say the most precious cargo was imported: Buddhism.
 The grand western entrance into China was the Jiayuguan Gate, Gansu 嘉峪关 at the western end of the Great Wall of China.
 The Great Wall gave protection to travelers from attacks by tribes to the north on their passage deep into China through Lanzhou and on to the ancient capitals at Luoyang and Chang'an.
 When the Tibetan kingdom reached the height of its power in the Tang dynasty, Tibetans controlled the southern strands of the route.

 The traditional caravan that traveled the route was made up of a hundred camels roped together.
 They generally managed thirty miles a day, hoping to reach the next oasis in good time for sunset.
 Bells hung around the necks would enable any camels that broke free to be located and alerted caravans to each other's presence from afar.
-As well as their prodigious skill in storing water camels were invaluable for finding new sources of underground water that they could sense and paw at the ground to allow a temporary well to be dug.
-Knowledge of the exact route and weather conditions was passed down through generations of camaleers, to stray from the path was almost certain death in the deserts.
+As well as their prodigious skill in storing water, camels were invaluable for finding new sources of underground water that they could sense and paw at the ground to allow a temporary well to be dug.
+Knowledge of the exact route and weather conditions was passed down through generations of camaleers, to stray from the path was almost certain death.

 The Mongol conquest of China caused the whole of the route through Central Asia to come under Mongol control and trade flourished.
 The route had always been subject to raids by bandits who would kill the porters and steal their precious cargo.
 The Silk Road into China at this time is described in the travels of Marco Polo.
 Trade was carried in stages by local tribesmen, Parthians; Bactrians and Sogdians of Central Asia, who zealously maintained their role as middlemen.
 Only very few ever made the complete trek along the whole route.
 The lack of direct contact denied first hand knowledge in Europe of China and of course China of Europe.
 However some Chinese inventions did make their way along the route including gunpowder; the abacus and silk.

 The decline of the Silk Route started when Northern China was conquered by the Jin and Xixia kingdoms during the Song dynasty.
 The Southern Song dynasty had to rely on the sea to the south for trade as the overland silk road to the north was denied to them.
 Although the Silk Road re-emerged as the main overland transport route during the Mongol dynasty when it fell in 1368 the overland route was no longer as safe.
-Central Asian kingdoms and their trading cities along the route had been devastated by the Mongol invasion.
-Northern barbarian tribes resumed their threat to the northern Chinese Silk route and more significant of all, advances in maritime technology allowed for safe and more profitable transport by sea - maps and the compass made long distance trips possible.
+Central Asian kingdoms and their trading cities along the route had been devastated by the Mongol conquests.
+Northern barbarian tribes resumed their threat to the northern Chinese Silk route and more significant of all, advances in maritime technology allowed for safe and more profitable transport by sea - maps and the compass made long distance sailing trips practical.
 Even in Roman times there had been small scale but significant maritime trade via Sri Lanka and Arabia.
-By the start of the Ming dynasty the sea route had become well established.
+By the start of the Ming dynasty the sea routes had become well established.
 This was another reason why the center of Chinese civilization moved south from the Yellow to the Yangzi River valley.